Free Government iPhone Eligibility – See If You Qualify

 Proof of Income

-- Pay stubs (last 3 months)
+- Pay stubs (last 3 consecutive months)

 - Prior year’s federal tax return